langenhagen/reposet/README.md

 ## Deinstallation
-To uninstall `reposet`, call:
+To uninstall, call:
 ```bash
 bash uninstall.sh
 ```
 This deletes the scripts from the directory `/usr/local/bin`.

-Then, you may delete the `git` repository.
+You may also delete the `git` repository.

 ## Usage